 You may have been in a car accident and maybe you did something that you think contributed to the collision.
 Does that mean that you cannot recover anything?
 Not necessarily.
 If you were injured in a South Carolina car accident, you should talk to our personal injury lawyers at Joye Law Firm.

 Our South Carolina partial fault auto accident lawyers can analyze all of the facts about the incident and then pursue all of the compensation that you deserve.
 Even if you were partly at fault, you may still be eligible to seek a financial recovery.
-Joye Law Firm has offices in Charleston, Columbia, Clinton and Myrtle Beach, and our attorneys handle cases throughout South Carolina.
+Joye Law Firm has offices in North Charleston, Columbia, Clinton and Myrtle Beach, and our attorneys handle cases throughout South Carolina.
 Our car accident attorneys and staff treat each and every client with courtesy and respect, and we return phone calls.

 Who is at Fault in a Car Accident?